 - The Fund seeks to achieve specified Outcomes, but there is no guarantee that the Outcomes for an Outcome Period will be achieved.
 You fully understand the risks inherent in an investment in the Fund, including that you may lose some or all of your investment. - The Outcomes described in this Summary Prospectus are specifically designed to apply only if you hold Shares on the first day of the Outcome Period and continue to hold them on the last day of the Outcome Period.
-You therefore desire to invest in a product with a return that depends upon the performance of the S&P 500 Index and additional Reference Index over a full Outcome Period. - You are willing to hold Shares for the duration of the Outcome Period or, if you choose to purchase or redeem Shares during the Outcome Period, you understand the associated risks, including that you may receive a very different return based on the Fund's value at the time of your purchase or redemption.
-Investors purchasing Shares of the Fund after the Outcome Period begins can access the Fund's website at www.millimanfunds.com for additional information regarding possible Outcomes depending upon projected index performance. - At the end of any particular Outcome Period, the Fund will reset for a new Outcome Period tied to the same Reference Indexes and with the same Buffer, but the Index Caps may change based on (i) evaluation by Milliman Financial Risk Management LLC, the Fund's investment adviser ("Milliman"), of prevailing market conditions on the first day of the Outcome Period, and (ii) the total number of long call options contracts on the Reference Indexes or corresponding ETFs that Milliman is able to purchase at that time (the number of which will depend, in part, upon the expected income from the Collateral Portfolio and the Put Spread Strategy). - You can tolerate fluctuations in the value of the net asset value of the Shares prior to the end of the Outcome Period that may be similar to, or exceed, the downside fluctuations in the value of the S&P 500 Index and additional Reference Index. - You understand and accept the risks associated with the Collateral Portfolio and the Put Spread Strategy, including that either or both may (a) cause the Fund not to achieve its investment objective and/or Outcomes or (b) otherwise negatively impact the Fund's Options Strategies. - You understand that the performance of the Collateral Portfolio and/or the Put Spread Strategy could cause the Fund to significantly underperform the S&P 500 Index. - You are willing to be exposed to the downside performance of the S&P 500 Index beyond the stated Buffer at a rate of 1% for each 1% decrease in value of the S&P 500 Index. - You believe that the value of the S&P 500 Index and/or additional Reference Index will increase over the term of the Outcome Period and you are willing to give up any gains of the Reference Indices in excess of the Index Caps. - You understand and accept that your potential return is limited by the Index Caps and you are willing to forego any gains of the Reference Indices in excess of the Index Caps. - You understand that the Fund's investment strategy is not expected to provide dividends to you. - You understand and accept the risks associated with the Fund's investments in underlying investment companies (i.e., ETFs and money market funds). - You are willing to assume counterparty risk with the relevant counterparty to the Fund's options positions. - You have visited the Fund's website and understand the Outcomes available to you at the time of your purchase.
+You therefore desire to invest in a product with a return that depends upon the performance of the S&P 500 Index over a full Outcome Period. - You are willing to hold Shares for the duration of the Outcome Period or, if you choose to purchase or redeem Shares during the Outcome Period, you understand the associated risks, including that you may receive a very different return based on the Fund's value at the time of your purchase or redemption.
+Investors purchasing Shares of the Fund after the Outcome Period begins can access the Fund's website at www.millimanfunds.com for additional information regarding possible Outcomes depending upon projected index performance. - At the end of any particular Outcome Period, the Fund will reset for a new Outcome Period tied to the S&P 500 Index and with the same Buffer, but the Par Up Rate may change based on (i) evaluation by Milliman Financial Risk Management LLC, the Fund's investment adviser ("Milliman"), of prevailing market conditions on the first day of the Outcome Period, and (ii) the total number of long call options contracts on the S&P 500 Index or corresponding ETF that Milliman is able to purchase at that time (the number of which will depend, in part, upon the expected income from the Collateral Portfolio). - You can tolerate fluctuations in the value of the net asset value of the Shares prior to the end of the Outcome Period that may be similar to, or exceed, the downside fluctuations in the value of the S&P 500 Index. - You understand and accept the risks associated with the Collateral Portfolio, including that it may (a) cause the Fund not to achieve its investment objective and/or Outcomes or (b) otherwise negatively impact the Fund's Options Strategies. - You understand that the performance of the Collateral Portfolio could cause the Fund to significantly underperform the S&P 500 Index. - You are willing to be exposed to the downside performance of the S&P 500 Index beyond the stated Buffer at a rate of 1% for each 1% decrease in value of the S&P 500 Index. - You understand and accept that your potential return is limited by the Par Up Rate in effect for the applicable Outcome Period at the time of your investment. - You understand that the Fund's investment strategy is not expected to provide dividends to you. - You understand and accept the risks associated with the Fund's investments in underlying investment companies (i.e., ETFs and money market funds). - You are willing to assume counterparty risk with the relevant counterparty to the Fund's options positions. - You have visited the Fund's website and understand the Outcomes available to you at the time of your purchase.